 Program Area: Support for Financial and Operational Improvement

 In the area of Financial and Operational Improvement, CRHC is offering activities and support that build upon previous achievements.
 Annually, CRHC updates its CAH Swing Bed and Utilization Management Resource manuals and hosts a webinar series on these topics to provide updates and training on any changes to regulations and best practices.
-CRHC is also continuing to expand its CAH Financial Workgroup with CAH Chief Executive Officers (CEOs), Chief Financial Officers (CFOs) and other members of the CAH finance team.
+CRHC is also continuing to expand its CAH Financial Workgroup with CAH Chief Executive Officers (CEOs), Chief Financial Officers (CFOs), and other members of the CAH finance team.
 Additionally, CRHC offers education to CAHs through its annual CAH Workshop.
-CRHC measures the impact of these activities through CAHMPAS and other rural hospital data.
+CRHC measures the impact of these activities through CAHMPAS and iVantage Hospital Strength INDEX Performance data.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration

 CRHC does not address this program area through Flex directly.
 CRHC does provide this support and assistance to CAHs and other rural facilities statewide through its other programs.
 The results and related data the organization gathers through these other programs all inform various core areas within CRHC’s Flex work.
 For example, CRHC is utilizing its Health Awareness for Rural Communities (HARC) databank of over 400 county-level demographic and population health measures to develop reports for each CAH in Colorado that show the top and bottom three population health metrics for their counties.
 These reports are developed in order to provide information to inform CAHs' responses to service needs for their communities.
 CRHC also analyzes population health metrics for rural Colorado to draw conclusions about needs and opportunities and works to synthesize this data with iCARE and MBQIP data.